cybozu-go/neco/docs/dctest.md

 1. functions

-    This suite tests full set of functions of Neco.
+    This suite tests a full set of functions of Neco.
 Especially this includes upgrading test and joining/removing node test.

-    Upgrading test installs Neco with the deb package of the latest release in github.com at first, and then upgrades Neco to the generated deb package.
+    Upgrading test first installs Neco by downloading the latest-release deb package from github.com.
+It then upgrades Neco with the generated deb package, which is versioned as `9999.99.99`.

 2. bootstrap